 Everyone who writes and/or blogs eventually experiences the dreaded “writer’s block”.
-That horrible moment when you are so full of ambition, but totally out ideas on what to write, or even worse, when you have ideas, but nothing seems to be good enough to put on paper (or your site).
+That horrible moment when you out of ideas on what to write, or even worse, when you have ideas, but nothing seems to be good enough to put on paper (or your site).

-I’ve written an ebook before and I have to admit, I find that the writer’s block hits me more often when blogging than when I wrote the ebook.
+I’ve written an ebook before and I have also written tons of blogs.
+I find that the writer’s block has hit me more often when blogging than when I wrote that ebook.
 I guess it’s because when you blog, there’s a constant need for new ideas to emerge whereas with books, you already have a main idea in mind and need to reinforce that idea.

 I personally have 3 different ways I deal with this problem.
 I’ve read articles where many more options were shown, but I think having a few good options at your disposal is better than many: